top of page

 ree

-This intervention involves the parent attending an initial 2 hour assessment interview with an expert risk assessor who will advise on the right route for the parent.
+This intervention involves the parent attending an initial 2 hour assessment interview with an expert risk assessor who will advise on the most appropriate route for the parent.
 An initial suitability assessment report will be provided within 2 weeks of this, including positive and negative indicators for treatment and a bespoke treatment plan.
-This will be followed by a 12-week intervention and a final interview to complete the full risk and vulnerability assessment report, including the progress made within the intervention.
+This will be followed by a 6 or 12-week intervention (depending on the type of intervention needed and a final interview to complete the full risk and/or vulnerability assessment report, including the progress made within the intervention.

 What types of interventions are available?